-What are the symptoms of Ocular Albinism?
+What Are the Symptoms of Ocular Albinism?

-Who gets affected by Ocular Albinism?
+Who Can Be Affected by Ocular Albinism?

-How do you treat Ocular Albinism?
+How Do You Treat Ocular Albinism?